-A lot of the vision below, has now been incorporated in an new exciting political force we are building called, ‘BibekSheel Nepali”.
-Please visit here for more.
+A lot of the vision below, has now been incorporated and enhanced in an new exciting political movement we are building called, ‘BibekSheel Nepali”.
+Read here to see the enhancement.

 This is my call to you to be part of an energized youthful movement to revolutionize Nepal through “common sense”.